Caregiving From Afar

 If your parents require more assistance to be able to stay in their home, then you may have to hire aides to provide additional help.
 Home health aides may be needed if medical monitoring is appropriate.
 Personal care aides can assist with cooking, light housekeeping, and bathing.
 Coordinating these activities from afar can be a challenge.
 Oast & Hook’s life care planning services can assist by providing an assessment of the situation, including recommendations and referrals for services.
 A care manager can help coordinate services so the parents can stay in their home as long as it continues to be safe.
 Life care planning also provides information regarding available resources and benefits to help pay for care.
 Your family and you can have peace of mind that your parents are being well cared for.

 The attorneys at Oast & Hook can assist clients and their families with their estate, financial, insurance, life care, veterans’ benefits and special needs planning issues.

-O&H: Allie, we’ve heard that there is a new resource in our community for pet families.
+O&H: Allie, we’ve heard about a special bond between a woman and her cat in Canada.
 Please tell us about it.

 Distribution of This Newsletter

 Oast & Hook encourages you to share this newsletter with anyone who is interested in issues pertaining to the elderly, the disabled and their advocates.
 The information in this newsletter may be copied and distributed, without charge and without permission, but with appropriate citation to Oast & Hook, P.C.
 If you are interested in a free subscription to the Oast & Hook News, then please e-mail us at firstname.lastname@example.org , telephone us at 757-399-7506, or fax us at 757-397-1267.

 This newsletter is not intended as a substitute for legal counsel.
 While every precaution has been taken to make this newsletter accurate, we assume no responsibility for errors, omissions, or damages resulting from the use of the information in this newsletter.